Care for wounds the right way

 - Pressure or friction on the wound

 This may include consistent pressure, like bedsores, or frequent accidental knocking of the wound during day-to-day activity.
-Ask your pharmacist about the best ways to protect your wound.
+Ask your pharmacist about the best ways to protect your wound. - Lack of balanced diet

 Wounds need nutrients to heal.
-In particular, ensure you’re eating enough foods rich in vitamin C, protein, and zinc.
+In particular, ensure you’re eating enough foods rich in vitamin C, protein, and zinc. - Certain medical conditions

-If you’re living with a medical condition, ask your pharmacist whether it may impact wound healing.
+If you’re living with a medical condition, ask your pharmacist whether it may impact wound healing. - Smoking

 Smoking can slow healing.
-For help quitting smoking, just ask your Amcal pharmacist.
+For help quitting smoking, just ask your Amcal pharmacist. - Dryness

 Wounds need a warm, moist environment to heal.
 Ask your pharmacist about the best ways to dress your wound.